 Pro Tip: Have a couple of resources as a backup to allocate to urgent tasks, when a team member is absent all of a sudden.

-Take advantage of the various advanced features of the eResource Scheduler for resource allocation and workload scheduling.
-The cloud-based resource allocation tool is highly configurable, and the drag-n-drop planning tools make resource allocation a breeze.
-The powerful reports make it easy to spot over-allocated resources, and also help you identify real-time availability of resources so that you can quickly assign urgent tasks to the right resources.
+Take advantage of the various advanced features of the eResource Scheduler for resource management, allocation and workload scheduling.
+The cloud-based resource management tool is highly configurable, and the drag-n-drop planning tools make resource management and allocation a breeze.
+The powerful reports make it easy to spot over-allocated resources.
+Also, it helps you identify the real-time availability of resources so that you can quickly assign urgent tasks to the right resources.